-The preparation of financial statements in conformity with U.S. generally accepted accounting principles (GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and deferred outflow of resources and liabilities and deferred inflow of resources and disclosures of commitments and contingencies at the date of the financial statements and the reported amounts of revenues and expenditures during the reporting period.
+Estimates - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America (the "GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets, deferred outflow of resources, liabilities, deferred inflow of resources and disclosures of commitments and contingencies at the date of the financial statements and the reported amounts of revenues, expenses and expenditures during the reporting period.
 Actual results could differ from those estimates.

-(e) Cash and Cash Equivalents

-Cash and cash equivalents include cash on hand and a demand deposit account.
+Cash and Cash Equivalents - Cash and cash equivalents include cash on hand and a demand deposit account.
 Cash equivalents are stated at cost, which approximates fair value, and have maturities of less than three months at the time of acquisition.